valerioarvizzigno/homecraft_vertex_lab/README.md

    - In the Machine Learning section click on "Add Inference Pipeline"
    - Name the pipeline as "ml-inference-title-vector"
    - Select your transformer model and go next screen
    - Select the "Source field".
 This is the field that the ML model will process to create vectors from, and the UI suggests the ones automatically created from the web crawler.
-Select the "title" field as source field, leave everything as default and go on untile pipeline is created.
+Select the "title" field as source field, leave everything as default and go on until pipeline is created.

-8. Check the newly created ingest pipeline searching it from the "Stack Management" -> "Ingest pipelines" section.
+8. Check the newly created ingest pipeline searching for it from the "Stack Management" -> "Ingest pipelines" section.
 You are able to analyze the processors (the processing tasks) listed in the pipeline and add/remove/modify them.
 Note also that you can specify exception handlers.
+9.
    ![image](https://github.com/valerioarvizzigno/homecraft_vertex_lab/assets/122872322/761cf843-c238-4f14-8fc2-47a6157f98b3)

-9. Before launching the crawler we need to set the mappings for the target field where the vetors will be stored, specifying the "title-vector" field is of type "dense_vector", vector dimensions and its similarity algorithm.
+10. Before launching the crawler we need to set the mappings for the target field where the vetors will be stored, specifying the "title-vector" field is of type "dense_vector", vector dimensions and its similarity algorithm.
 Let's execute the mapping API from the Dev Tools:

 ```bash
 POST search-homecraft-ikea/_mapping